 Goals and Key Learning Objectives

-This course is intended to teach basic computer programming skills, using the popular language Java, to students with no prior programming experience.
+This course is intended to teach basic computer programming skills, using the programming language TypeScript, to students with no prior programming experience.
 This course aims to teach students general programming language concepts and semantics, problem definition, problem solving, and logical thinking, through algorithm development and writing programs.

 Course Requirements and Policies